RaysCars/FlatEarth/readme.md

 It is impossible for the thrust of a rocket or the fan of a jet engine to create propolsion even in much more modest vacuums.

+## The rotation of the Earth cannot be measured and has never been measured.